Table of Contents

-There are three types (or options) for requirement definition/building within the card.
-This article dives into more detail and includes a walkthrough on each of the three types of requirement builders.
+There are two types (or options) for requirement definition/building within the card.
+This article dives into more detail and includes a walkthrough of each requirement builder.
 Generally speaking when determining which builder to utilize, follow the below guidelines:

 Most common.
 The simple requirement builder is used to build requirements in a structured format.
 Using simple requirements will automatically create dependency cards for course pages and program pages throughout the Curriculum and Catalog products.